RathanRaju/Credit_Card_Defaulters/README.md

 ## Conclusion

-The best-performing models were logistic regression and support vector classifier (SVM).
-Furthermore, the Random UnderSampling and OverSampling (SMOTE) method yielded accuracy scores of 94.21 and 98.70.
-Implementing SMOTE on our unbalanced dataset assisted us in dealing with label imbalance (more no fraud than fraud transactions).
-Assume that consumers who were making regular transactions had their cards stopped because our model categorised the transaction as fraudulent; this would be a big disadvantage for the banking institution.
+- The best-performing models were logistic regression and support vector classifier (SVM).

+- Furthermore, the Random UnderSampling and OverSampling (SMOTE) method yielded accuracy scores of 94.21 and 98.70.

+- Implementing SMOTE on our unbalanced dataset assisted us in dealing with label imbalance (more no fraud than fraud transactions).

+- Assume that consumers who were making regular transactions had their cards stopped because our model categorised the transaction as fraudulent. this would be a big disadvantage for the banking institution.
 The quantity of client complaints and dissatisfaction will grow.